Don Heffner: Player and coach

-Brief term as Reds' skipper
+Managing and coaching

 In October 1965, he succeeded Dick Sisler as manager of the Cincinnati Reds.
-Heffner was hired by longtime associate Bill DeWitt, the Reds’ owner and general manager who was the front office boss of the Browns during Heffner's playing days.
+Heffner was hired by longtime associate Bill DeWitt, the Reds' owner and general manager who was the front office boss of the Browns during Heffner's playing days.

 The Reds were a first division finisher in 1965 and hopes were high for a pennant run the following year—especially after DeWitt added front-line starting pitcher Milt Pappas in a blockbuster trade with Baltimore involving former National League most valuable player Frank Robinson.
 But while the Orioles roared to the AL pennant and world championship in 1966, the Reds never got on track under their new skipper.
 Heffner tried to convert all-star second baseman Pete Rose into a third baseman, only to draw the popular star's wrath.
 (Oddly, Rose would later willingly become a third baseman for Sparky Anderson).
 The Reds struggled to reach the .500 mark during the season's first three months, and finally peaked at 36–35 on June 28.
 Cincinnati then proceeded to lose 11 games in a row.
 They broke their losing streak in the last game before the All-Star break on July 10.

 But it was too late to save Heffner's job.
 With Cincinnati in eighth place in the National League with a record of 37–46 (.446) on July 13, Heffner was released in favor of Dave Bristol, who was serving as his third-base coach.

-Heffner never again managed in the Major Leagues, although he spent 1967–68 as a California Angels coach and 1969 as manager of the Denver Bears of the American Association.
-He died at age 78 in Pasadena, California.
+Heffner never again managed in the Major Leagues.
+He spent 1967–68 as a California Angels coach and 1969 as manager of the Denver Bears of the American Association.

+Personal life

+Heffner died at age 78 in Pasadena, California from pneumonia.
 He was interred at Mountain View Cemetery and Mausoleum in Altadena.